This post may contain affiliate links. Please see my disclosure policy for more details.

-I house sat in Sydney full time for over three years!
+I house sat in Sydney full time for over three years, and even got paid for it!
 Check out my blog post on how to become a house sitter if you fancy free luxury accommodation instead of forking out for hostels.
-Or sign up with Aussie House Sitters (house sits in Australia only) or Trusted House Sitters (worldwide house sitting) to get saving ASAP.
+To start house sitting yourself, join one of my recommended house-sitting websites linked below.

 All the best for planning your Melbourne to Sydney drive itinerary.
 For more advice on road trips along Australia’s stunning coastline, take a look at these blog posts too!